 - Hylauronic Acid Injections (HA): Injections of HA have shown some success in the knee joint, but the results in the subtalar joint has not been demonstrated.

 Operative treatment is usually reserved for extensive subtalar arthritis that has failed non-operative management.
-Occasionaly patients will be noted to have an isolated area of damage to the subtalar joint or a loose body which can addressed by cleaning out (debriding) the subtalar joint either arthroscopically or more commonly by opening the joint.
-However, in most instances patient with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).
+Occasionally patients will be noted to have an isolated area of damage to the subtalar joint, or will have a loose body which can be addressed by cleaning out (debriding) the subtalar joint, either arthroscopically or more commonly by opening the joint.
+However, in most instances, patients with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).

 Figure 2: Subtalar Fusion